jhpyle/docassemble/_docs/api.md

    answers are saved, they will overwrite the previous interview answers instead of creating a new step in the session.
 The default behavior is to create a new step in the session.
+ - `read_only`: if set to `1`, then the interview answers will not be saved after the action completes, and the operation of the action will not prevent concurrent processes from accessing the interview answers.
+If `read_only` is `1`, then `overwrite` has no effect.

 Responses on failure: